Frequently Asked Questions

 Maintenance typically takes approximately six weeks depending upon the volume of work needing to be done.
 Below is information on when each of the wells have last been reconditioned.

 - Well #4 - 2010

 The American Society of Civil Engineers (ASCE) currently rates the United States’ water infrastructure as “poor”.
-Water production systems across the country have infrastructure that was constructed during the mid-20th century and those systems are now reaching the end of their life.
+Water production systems across the country have infrastructure that was constructed during the mid-20th century, and those systems are now reaching the end of their life.
 Much of the Village’s infrastructure for the water system dates from the 1960’s or earlier and improvements to Village’s system began with the reconstruction of our new water treatment plant.
-Further improvements to the entire distribution system will be needed, all of which would require upgrades regardless if the Village was on aquifer or lake water.
+Further improvements to the entire distribution system will be needed, all of which would require upgrades regardless of whether the Village was on aquifer or lake water.
 These upgrades include improvements to the Village’s water towers, residential meters, and water mains.

-The Village’s water fund is an enterprise fund and improvements are not paid for with property tax dollars.
-The Village also does not have a large sales tax base to supplement funding so improvements to the water infrastructure are funded almost entirely through the water bills.
-Unfortunately water infrastructure is also one of the most expensive to replace and upgrade.
-The replacement of one block of water main costs approximately $100,000 and with nearly 52 miles of main within the community there is a substantial capital investment which will be required moving forward.
+The Village’s water fund is an enterprise fund, and improvements are not paid for with property tax dollars.
+The Village also does not have a large sales tax base to supplement funding, so improvements to the water infrastructure are funded almost entirely through the water bills.
+Unfortunately, water infrastructure is also one of the most expensive to replace and upgrade.
+The replacement of one block of water main costs approximately $100,000, and with nearly 52 miles of main within the community there is a substantial capital investment which will be required moving forward.